Best soccer cleats for defenders: The latest ranges designed for defensive-minded players from Nike, Adidas, New Balance, Mizuno and Lotto

 I can honestly say that I didn’t realise it was possible for a pair of cleats to be as comfortable as the first time I put on a pair of Morelias.
 This is likely attractive to any player, but for a defender who perhaps places less stock in having the thinnest, lightest or highest tech cleats, this build quality and comfort is all the more appealing.

 It is also interesting to note that the cleats are surprisingly light.
-A little extra weight is usually expected to be the trade-off when wearing a natural leather cleat of this shape, but there is not much difference between the Mizuno Morelia 2 and many of the speed cleats currently available.
+A little extra weight is usually expected to be the trade-off when wearing a natural leather cleat of this shape, but there is not much difference between the Mizuno Morelia 2 and many of the best lightweight soccer cleats currently available.
 So, defenders (or any other players) can have a cleat that not only boasts all of the advantages of pairs from yesteryear without having to accept much excess weight or bulk.

 Best for traditionalists